KalyaniVeeran/E_commerce/README.md

 DJANGO E_COMMERCE-shop_kart:

       This is an E-commerce website developed mainly to focus on Django following along the justdjango channel.
-I used a free template from bootstrap5 and developed most common features that an usual E-commerce website contains.
+I used a free template from bootstrap5 ,frontend technology like HTML,CSS and developed most common features that an usual E-commerce website contains.
 The database I am using is the default django's Sqlite.

 FEATURES: